“If you are cold, tea will warm you; If you are depressed, it will cheer you; If you are excited, it will calm you.” – William Ewart Gladstone

 Green Tea – To make a nice cup of green tea start with getting your measurements right.
 Use 2 grams of green tea leaves for 6 ounces of water.
 Make sure that the water you are using does not have any added flavor or taste.
 This tends to ruin the original flavor of the tea.
 Use cold water which has not been boiled previously.

 The temperature of the water plays an important role in extracting the flavors from the leaves.
 It should be just short of boiling to bring out the right balance of the amino acids (adds the flavor and sweetness) and the tannins (adds the bitterness and astringency).
+But this varies depending on the type of tea you’re drinking.
+Whether it is a high quality senchca, or an expensive gyokuro, or a ground green tea for example changes the brewing temp and time.

 The steeping time (soaking time) is also important while making your cup of tea.
 As a thumb rule, you can soak it from 1 minute to 3 minutes.
 The soaking time depends on the size of the leaves and your preference for the strength of the decoction.
 Smaller leaves tend to infuse more quickly than the larger ones.